- Category: Food

-Mmm..tasty Apple Pancake.
+Mmm...tasty Apple Pancake.
 Nothing makes me feel more like Homer Simpson than a giant baked Apple Pancake.
 When I was a kid my dad and I would sometimes play hooky from work and school and go for a late morning breakfast at the Pancake Pantry or Original Pancake House.
 The Apple Pancake contains eggs, flour, milk, sugar, cinnamon, vanilla, butter and lots of apples.
-It takes about 40 minutes to bake in an iron skillet and is served all puffed up and steaming hot.
+It takes about 40 minutes to bake in an iron skillet or pyrex dish and is served all puffed up and steaming hot.
 It's really more like a A soufflé than a pancake.
-With a side of bacon it's comfort food with no equal.
-The name doesn't do this masterpiece justice.
-Most people when they think of pancakes think of being full with a plate of half eaten mush still on their plates.
-The Apple Pancake really isn't much like a pancake at all.
-It's more a like a souffl' or really, really moist bread pudding.
+With a side of bacon and cup of coffee, it's comfort food with no equal.

-The Original Pancake House is all about breakfast done right.
-In addition to the Apple Pancake they have a whole menu of tasty dishes to keep your cholesterol in check.
-Okay it's not a health food joint, although you can get oatmeal and bananas and other fiber laden stuff.
-But if you're going to go out for breakfast you might as well indulge.
-Brock, one of our spotty contributors, recently found a recipe for the Apple Panckage.
+Brock, one of our spotty contributors, recently helped us dial in the recipe for the Apple Panckage.
 He dated a women from one of the locations and way able to conjole some tips.
 After some experimenting we perfected the Apple Pancake clone.
-We've tweaked it and tweaked it and tweaked it.
-Also, since some of you have tried this at home we've gotten some really good suggestions.
+We keep teaking it and funkyfresh readers have also suggested improvements.
 Thank you Roxanne Schultz!
-As of May 2004, I think we are really close.
 This recipe is so good we actually now prefer it to eating out.
 We've had the real thing in Detroit, Chicago, Oregon and California and this is just as tasty.
 If you don't have an Original Pancake House in the neighborhood do yourself a favor and try this recipe today!
 Your home will smell great all day long too.
 Oh yeah, one last thing, you'll want an apple peeler.
 No really, it's one of the greatest little gadgets and it works on spuds too.
-I know the skin is good for you and all, in fact I sometimes eat a potato just like an apple.
-CRUNCH!
+I know the skin is good for you and all, in fact I sometimes eat a potato just like an apple-CRUNCH!
 But baked apple dishes usually taste much better nice and clean without the skin.
 Surlatable sells them for $25.
 It's well made and well worth it for apple lovers.
 That said, this thing is so tasty with or without the skin it really doesn't matter.
 We used to use an iron skillet for this monster but we're having such good luck with Pyrex that we now use it exclusively.
 Can be round or square.
-We prefer round but 10x10 works great.
+We prefer round but 10x10 works great too.

 5 Tablespoons of butter up to 1 stick, we like lots of butter